-Through Low-Income Assessment, PPL Electric Utilities targets low-income customers (renters and owners) living in single-family homes, individually metered multifamily buildings (residential customer class), and manufactured homes.
+Through Low-Income Assessment, PPL Electric Utilities targets low-income customers (renters and owners) living in single-family homes, individually metered multifamily buildings (residential customer class), master-metered multifamily buildings (small C&I customer class) and manufactured homes.
 To qualify as low-income, household income must be at or below 150% of the Federal Poverty Income Guidelines (FPIG).
-Enrollees in PPL Electric Utilities' OnTrack Program are eligible.22 Tenants must obtain landlord approval for certain measures to participate in the component.
+Enrollees in PPL Electric Utilities' OnTrack Program are eligible.
+Tenants must obtain landlord approval for certain measures to participate in the component.
 The number of units in a multifamily building does not affect the eligibility of its residents to receive energy-saving improvements and education.